Alyssa Lindsay, Executive Director

 Kristin Fedorak, Program Manager

 Kristin joined Bridges Social Development as one of two Program Managers, primary working in the community of Siksika, in May 2014.
 She received her B.A. degree with a double major in International Relations and Development Studies from the University of Calgary.
-Subsequently, she began work at NicaCan, a grassroots international development organization in rural Nicaragua where she served as a Project Administrator, and eventually Executive Director.
+Subsequently, she began work at NicaCan, a grassroots international development organization in rural Nicaragua where she served first as as a Project Administrator, and eventually Executive Director.
 Her four-year experience with NicaCan provided her in working with other non-profit organizations that implemented fundraising strategies and initiatives, cultivated relationships, and worked with indigenous communities where she facilitated community development meetings to discuss topics ranging from safe water and household sanitation practices to child and maternal healthcare reforms.
 Locally, Kristin has worked with both the Calgary Health Trust and the Calgary Philharmonic Orchestra in fund development and event management.
 In her free time she enjoys travelling to explore new countries and cultures, road-trips, baking, running marathons, and tracking down the best tasting ice cream in the world.

 Sarah Kinnie, Program Manager